-From Renee on March 12th, 2008 in General Remodel
+From Dean Dowd on March 12, 2008 in General Remodel

 - Californian Architecture in Santa Barbara

 - California Colonial: The Spanish and Rancho Revival Styles

 - California Romantica: Spanish Colonial and Mission-Style Houses

 - George Washington Smith, Architect of the Spanish Colonial Revival